-Figure 3-4 shows the wind speed and direction data, measured at Birmingham Airport 2.
+Figure 3-5 shows the wind speed and direction data, measured at Birmingham Airport 2.
 The lengths of the "spokes" against the concentric circles indicate the percentage of time during the year that the wind was measured from each direction.
-The wind direction was 180 ° to 240 °, showing that the prevailing wind was clearly from the south west.
+The prevailing wind can be seen to be coming from the south west.
 Each "spoke" is divided into coloured sections representing wind speed intervals of 2 m s-1 as shown by the scale bar in the plot.
-The mean wind speed was 3.97 m s-1.
-The maximum measured wind speed was 13.90 m s-1.
-Some of the highest wind speeds occurred during the months of November and December 2015.
+The mean wind speed was 3.55 m s-1.
+The maximum measured wind speed was 12.90 m s-1.
+Some of the highest wind speeds occurred between the months of January and March.